nikogura/gomason/README.md

 ### Package

-The name of the Go package as used by 'go get' or 'govendor'.
+The name of the Go package as used by 'go get'.
 Used to actually check out the code in the clean build environment.

 ### Description